perjerz/academic-perjerz/content/post/en-what-is-ngmodule/index.md

 2. If 'mat-tab' is a Web Component then add 'CUSTOM_ELEMENTS_SCHEMA' to the '@NgModule.schemas' of this component to suppress this message.
 ```

-Did you forget to import MatTableModule into the feature module that you are developing?
+"Did you forget to import MatTableModule into the feature module that you are developing?"
 I said.

 After she checked, and she found that she didn't import it.
 She then fixed it, and it works fine.